 I ask the student about their goals and what they feel they can do well vs. what they feel is a struggle.
 I assess all aspects of their voice and look at their instrument as a whole, then we come up with a clear plan of what should be addressed first and tools to do so.

 I have taught at American University, Peabody Conservatory of the Johns Hopkins University, Peabody Preparatory, University of Maryland Baltimore County, University of Maryland College Park, and most recently at the Sunderman Conservatory of Music at Gettysburg College as Assistant Professor of Voice and Coordinator of Voice/Opera, as well as privately.
 I have collaborated with the Seattle Voice Academy and other organizations.
-With twenty-five years of experience as an educator, I frequently give master classes, lectures, workshops, and performances at universities and schools across the U.S. and abroad.
+With thirty years of experience as an educator, I frequently give master classes, lectures, workshops, and performances at universities and schools across the U.S. and abroad.
 I have been a Fulbright fellow to Italy and have sung around the world at venues such as Carnegie Hall and Lincoln Center in NY, the Kennedy Center in DC, the Konzerthaus in Berlin, and Teatro La Fenice in Venice.
 I am a certified Franklin Method (R) Movement Educator (functional, embodied anatomy), and I have a doctorate in Voice and significant additional training in a variety of areas (particularly musical theater, as well as mind/body work): see mastrianstudio.com for more info.